 CADR is funded by Health and Care Research Wales, Welsh Government, and is a national, multi-faceted virtual organisation comprising several distinct elements.
 The Centre is led by Swansea University, in partnership with Cardiff University and Bangor University.

-There will also be a number of Cross Cutting Themes which will underpin each of the work packages:
+There are also a number of Cross Cutting Themes which underpin each of the work packages:

 - Public Involvement & Engagement - development of a Wales wide CADR Involvement Group

 - Social Care Aspects – Increased collaboration with social care practitioners